benhprentice/HabitPal/README.md

 ## Features
 List the ready features here:

+- Feature 1:
+	- Give each feature a name.
+	- Describe what it does and who or what uses it.
+	- What user stories correspond to this feature.

+- Feature 2:
+	- Give each feature a name.
+	- Describe what it does and who or what uses it.
+	- What user stories correspond to this feature.

+- Feature 3:
 	- Give each feature a name.
 	- Describe what it does and who or what uses it.
 	- What user stories correspond to this feature.

 ## Screenshots